 What is data migration software?
 Data migration software automates the complex process of moving data from one system to another.
 It handles everything from extraction and transformation to loading and validation, ensuring data integrity throughout the transfer.
 Think of it as a highly specialized moving company for your digital assets, minimizing downtime and risk.
 This is crucial for upgrading systems, merging databases, or simply improving data organization.

 What is the difference between LSMW and LTMC?
-LSMW (Legacy System Migration Workbench) is a *relatively* older SAP tool for migrating data, best suited for simpler, less structured data uploads.
-LTMC (Logical Data Migration Cockpit) is its modern, more powerful successor, offering improved performance, flexibility, and handling of complex data structures and relationships.
-Think of LTMC as LSMW's refined, upgraded version.
+LSMW (Legacy System Migration Workbench) is an older SAP tool for migrating data, best suited for simpler, less-structured data uploads.
+LTMC (Logical Data Migration Cockpit) is its modern, more powerful successor, offering improved performance, greater flexibility, and better support for complex data structures and relationships.
+Think of LTMC as LSMW’s refined, upgraded version.
 Essentially, LTMC is generally preferred for new projects.